 Firstly, you celebrate being mortgage-free!
 If you’re on a repayment mortgage (the most common type) then you’ll have likely paid off your entire loan - and the interest - over the course of the mortgage term.
 The only time this wouldn't happen is if you’ve fallen behind with your payments.
 You’d need to keep making repayments until the loan is cleared.

 Once your mortgage is paid off, your lender will remove their charge (their legal right to secure a debt against your home) and will return your Title Deeds if you want them.
 Title Deeds are paper documents showing the chain of ownership for your property.
 Your solicitor will have registered the property with the HM Land Registry when you bought it, and your lender holds on to the deeds.
 You don’t need the Title Deeds to confirm your ownership, but it’s probably a good idea to have them as they have useful information such as legal boundaries and the previous owners.

-Once this is done, there’s nothing else you need to.
-Just make sure you still have building and contents insurance.
-A mortgage broker can find you the right protection for your home.
+Once this is done, there’s nothing else you need to do.
+Just make sure you still have buildings and contents insurance.

 When you reach the end of your interest-only mortgage, you’ll still have the loan to pay back in one lump sum.
 As the name suggests, you’ll have only been paying back the interest each month, as opposed to the interest and loan itself.

 When you first took out your interest-only mortgage, your lender will have asked you to provide a repayment plan showing how you plan on paying back the lump sum when the time comes.

 If you’ve stuck to this repayment plan, then you should be good to go.
 Popular options for paying back the loan include putting money aside in a savings account, investments, or using money from the sale of another property.